wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part7.md

 In case you have not counted yourself: A mere twenty-two (22) lines of configuration code, with only four (4) TODO that require minimal effort!

 > "*It took me a few minutes to setup our entire continuous deployment (CD) proof-of-concept (PoC) environment, after which I was able to focus on the CD experiments.
-I am Said's App-type blueprints #1 fan!*" - [Willy Schaub](https://www.linkedin.com/in/wpschaub/)
+I am Said's App-type blueprints #1 fan!*" - [Willy-Peter Schaub](https://www.linkedin.com/in/wpschaub/)

 Another nugget you may have missed in the platter of configuration code, is the **extends** template.
 It enables [Security through templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/security/templates?view=azure-devops) and allows us to set a required template check gate for resources and environments.
 More on that when we share our CD PoC results.